 - As defined in The Community Child Care Standards Act.
-Manitoba Regulation 62/86. - Duties are primarily those performed by a front line practitioner or primary caregiver for infants, preschool, school-age children, or a nursery school teacher without administrative duties. - Participates in at least 24 hours of ECE professional development per year.
+Manitoba Regulation 62/86. - Duties are primarily those performed by a front line ECE for infants, preschool, schoolage children, or a nursery school teacher without administrative duties. - Participates in at least 24 hours of ECE professional development per year.

-The ECEs primary responsibility is the care and education of children.
+The ECE's primary responsibility is the care and education of children.
 The ECE presents, directs, and assesses the positive emotional, physical, social, and cognitive development of children in a child care setting, by implementing appropriate activities and programs according to each child's individual developmental abilities, interests, and needs.

 EARLY CHILDHOOD EDUCATOR (ECE II or III):

-2018-19
+2022-23 Minimum Target Maximum

 Job Level 1 Level 2 Level 3 Level 4 Level 5

-Early Childhood Annual \$41,283 \$43,864 \$46,443 \$49,023 \$51,605

-Educator (ECE II or III) Hourly \$19.85 \$21.09 \$22.33 \$23.57 \$24.81
+Early Childhood Educator (ECE II or III) Hourly \$24.36 \$25.58 \$26.86 \$28.20 \$29.61